What Is DeFi and How Does Decentralized Finance Work?

 DeFi benefits include global accessibility, 24/7 availability, higher yields than traditional savings, complete asset control, and transparency through open-source code.

-Financial inclusion1.7 billion unbanked people can access financial services
+Financial inclusion 1.7 billion unbanked can access financial services

 What Are the Risks of DeFi?